-These maps combine out-of-date information with an insufficiently large-scale to be useful for desert navigation while being a bit of a red herring as they’re hard to find.
-At 1:2 million they cover the same area as an ONC but at half the size and without the aeronautical claptrap.
-They’re not really much use on the piste, with detail in ‘non-British’ regions much patchier than Sheet 9, ‘Dakhla Oasis’ (the Libyan Desert).
-Here the intimate British knowledge of the region dating back to the Bagnold era is evident with heart-warming detail totally absent further west: ‘Soft ground’, ‘Dunes difficult to cross’, ‘Soft clays, Wellingtons advisable’.
-It even describes the Darb el Arbain caravan route coming up for Sudan (the ‘Forty Days Road’) as ‘Camel route 1 mile wide marked with camel bones’.
+On the piste they’re little use, with detail in ‘non-formerly-British’ regions much patchier than Sheet 9, ‘Dakhla Oasis’ (Libyan Desert; below).
+Here the Brits’ intimate knowledge of the region dating back to the Bagnold era is evident with heart-warming detail totally absent further west: ‘Soft ground’, ‘Dunes difficult to cross’, ‘Soft clays, Wellingtons advisable’.
+It even describes the Darb el Arbain caravan route coming up for Sudan (the ‘Forty Days Road’) as ‘Camel route, 1 mile wide marked with camel bones’.
 Now you know.
-In the same series I’ve come across one million MoD maps from the fifties (pretty rare) which, as far as readability goes, show what a good job IGN did at the same scale without needing eyes like an owl.
-For Sahara map collectors only.
-Hard to find in the UK and rare in Europe.
+Great great detail and cartography but for Sahara map collectors only.

 Survey of Egypt